 A high rate of injury

 New Zealand has one of the highest recorded incidences of child driveway death and injury in the world.
-According to Safekids Aotearoa(external link) – the injury prevention service of Auckland’s Starship Hospital – a child is hospitalised every 2 weeks after being run over in a private driveway and 5 children die on average each year from these injuries.
+According to Safekids Aotearoa(external link) – the injury prevention service of Auckland’s Starship Hospital – a child is hospitalised every two weeks after being run over in a private driveway and five children die on average each year from these injuries.

 Most children injured in driveway incidents are toddlers, aged about 2, and their injuries are often severe.
 Most of these injuries come from children being run over by relatives.